-Utah falls in the Reaching Forward (R) tier of states when it comes to indicators of strong families.
-The state's low ranking in this domain is primarily due to the predominance of indicators in the Getting Started (G) tier, including the percentage of young children who have experienced housing instability and the percentage of families in poverty receiving TANF benefits.
-Utah scores in the Working Effectively (W) tier on a few indicators, such as the prevalence of crowded housing and adverse childhood experiences among infants and toddlers.
+Utah falls in the Reaching Forward (R) tier of states when it predominance of indicators in the Getting Started (G) tier, the prevalence of crowded housing and adverse childhood comes to indicators of Strong Families.
+The state's low including the percentage of young children who have experienced housing instability and the percentage of families in poverty receiving TANF benefits.
+Utah scores in the Working Effectively (W) tier on a few indicators, such as